-Monitoring dynamic processes optimally is a growing subject in ecology.
-There is much 471 more to learn about the choice of design criterion for estimating and predicting count data (Wikle 472 and Royle 2005).
-In the sea otter example presented, minimizing prediction uncertainty was a 473 logical choice for a design criterion.
-Establishing the theoretical optimality properties of this, and 474 other design criteria, remains an area of active research.
-Other subjects of future research include 475 the impact of alternative design criteria on selecting monitoring locations, the sensitivity and 476 robustness of inference and predictions to recurrent surveys and model (mis)specification, and 477 confronting potential bias due to preference sampling (sensu Diggle et al. 2010, Conn et al. In 478 Press).
-479
+count data (Wikle and Royle 2005).
+In the sea otter example presented, minimizing prediction uncertainty was a logical choice for a design criterion.
+Establishing the theoretical optimality properties of this, and other design criteria, remains an area of active research.
+Other subjects of future research include the impact of alternative design criteria on selecting monitoring locations, the sensitivity and robustness of inference and predictions to recurrent surveys and model (mis)specification, and confronting potential bias due to preference sampling (sensu Diggle et al. 2010, Conn et al. 2017).

 Extentions of dynamic survey designs include hybrid survey designs.
-Hybrid survey designs 480 combine classical survey techniques (e.g., random sampling) with dynamic survey designs to 481 identify an optimal dynamic survey design (Hooten et al. 2009; 2012).
-Hybrid survey designs are 482 advantageous because they leverage the benefits of traditional survey techniques (e.g., generally 483 more convenient, economically feasible, and computationally inexpensive), with the benefits of 484 dynamic survey designs (e.g., optimal efficiency, capture spatio-temporal evolution in a process, 485 flexibility to add or remove monitoring locations as budgets change; Hooten et al. 2009).
-When 486 hybrid survey designs contain a design-based sampling component, the design-based data can be 487 used alone to obtain design-based estimates of abundance, and may provide desirable statistical 488 characteristics (e.g., unbiased estimation; Cochran 2007, Thompson 2012, although at a cost in 489 precision).
-When using a hybrid approach, investigators can evaluate the efficacy of each 490 sampling type to examine the potential trade-off in bias vs. variance.
-49 using traditional survey designs.
-The spatio-temporal processes that regulate population spread 494 are often of ecological interest (e.g., processes that influence species invasions, mesopredator 495 release, (re)establishment of apex predators; Williams et al. 2017).
-When baseline data exist to 496 develop appropriate models of population spread, implementing dynamic survey designs for 497 future data collection provide an opportunity to maximize efficiency in learning about these 498 spatio-temporal processes (Wikle and Royle 1999).
-When resources are limited, as they always 499 are, the efficient use of monitoring is vital to successful conservation (Nichols and Williams 500 2006).
-501
+Hybrid survey designs combine classical survey techniques (e.g., random sampling) with dynamic survey designs to identify an optimal dynamic survey design (Hooten et al. 2009, 2012).
+Hybrid survey designs are advantageous because they leverage the benefits of traditional survey techniques (e.g., generally more convenient, economically feasible, and computationally inexpensive), with the benefits of dynamic survey designs (e.g., optimal efficiency, capture spatio-temporal evolution in a process, flexibility to add or remove monitoring locations as budgets change; Hooten et al. 2009).
+When hybrid survey designs contain a design-based sampling component, the design-based data can be used alone to obtain design-based estimates of abundance, and may provide desirable statistical characteristics (e.g., unbiased estimation; Cochran 2007, Thompson 2012, although at a cost in precision).
+When using a hybrid approach, investigators can evaluate the efficacy of each sampling type to examine the potential trade-off in bias vs. variance.

+Finally, spreading populations are ideal candidates for dynamic survey designs because spreading populations have significant spatio-temporal interactions that are difficult to observe using traditional survey designs.
+The spatio-temporal processes that regulate population spread are often of ecological interest (e.g., processes that influence species invasions, mesopredator release, (re)establishment of apex predators; Williams et al. 2017b).
+When baseline data exist to develop appropriate models of population spread, implementing dynamic survey designs for future data collection provide an opportunity to maximize efficiency in learning about these spatio-temporal processes (Wikle and Royle 1999).
+When resources are limited, as they always are, the efficient use of monitoring is vital to successful conservation (Nichols and Williams 2006).